luhrts/monitoring/README.md

 # Monitoring System

 # Overview
-This is a python and C++ library with ROS interface .It designed to watch the System  during robot runing.
+This is a python and C++ library with ROS interface and designed to watch the System  during robot runing.

-The following Features is contained in this Lib:
+The computer system and the ROS communication will be watched .All message will be published in a ROS topic and show with a rqt-plugin.
+User can write the fault detection and recovery itself by SDK.
+More infomation please see the ducumentations and the usage

+Features:

 **monitoring_core**